fouadZiaa/Surfs-Up/README.md

 ### Summary
 The data frame tables above give us a quick view of the weather in area, but to fully understand the trends, additional formats and analysis can be helpful.
-I've provided 2 box and whisker charts for more visual understanding.